 Simon’s recent experience includes representing: the local subsidiary of a global contracting group in a dispute arising out of the construction of a significant healthcare facility in the Middle East, which centered on highly-technical issues of electrical engineering; a European contractor in dual contractual and investment treaty arbitrations arising out of a “mega project” to expand a strategic maritime infrastructure installation; a French-German consortium in an arbitration arising from an agreement for the construction of a “first-of-a-kind”, new-generation nuclear power plant in Finland; a European refining company in a dispute concerning a significant refinery upgrade project involving a wide spectrum of technical issues, ranging from deficient site preparation to post-completion defects, complex delay analysis and significant claims for production losses; and a European mining company in proceedings arising out of an expansion to a substantial wet-sands mining operation in an African country.

 Simon holds an LLB (First Class Hons) and a BA (French).
-He is admitted in New Zealand and as a solicitor in England and Wales.
+Simon is admitted and entitled to practice at both the Paris Bar as an Avocat and in England and Wales as a Solicitor.
+He is also admitted in New Zealand.
 Simon speaks fluent English and French.